AzonInc/Doorman/docs/en/reference/esphome-component.md

 ## Sending Commands

-You can send commands on the bus using the `tcs_intercom.send` action.
+You can send commands on the bus using the `tc_bus.send` action.

 ::: tip Note
 You can either use the `command` field to send a specific command or use the `type`, `address`, and `serial_number` fields to create a more complex message. **Both cannot be used at the same time**.